 All of this was a real eye-opener for me.
 It quickly made me realize all the things that I had taken for granted before.
 I found it so fascinating how my host family and the other villagers managed so well will so little.
 Not only that, but they were also probably the happiest people I’ve ever seen.
 This really changed my perspective.
 And eventually, I found myself being more thankful to simply have the basics.
 There’s a saying that I’ve heard, and I paraphrasing here, but it’s, “Those who have everything appreciate nothing.
 But those who have nothing appreciate everything.”
 I definitely felt this while living in The Gambia.

 When I returned to the United States after my Peace Corps service, I cleaned house!
 I went through all of the stuff that I had in storage and ended up donating quite a bit of it.
 There was just so much shit that I knew I wasn’t going to use and that it was just going to take up space.
 Much of the stuff I’d held on to before because I thought I needed it, but then realized that I didn’t.
 And it was quite a liberating feeling!

-At first I judged each of them very critically, and to some extent I still do now.
-But I brought myself to understand that they couldn’t really relate to what I had went through.
+At first, I judged each of them very critically, and to some extent, I still do now.
+But I brought myself to understand that they couldn’t really relate to what I had gone through.
 Because they never had such an experience before.
 I just knew that for myself, whenever I had a bad day.
 I would reflect on my experience and think about what might be going on to other people around the world.
 That there are those out there who might not even have some of the basics.
-Some people battle every night to try to stay warm because they don’t have a roof over their head.
+Some people battle every night to try to stay warm because they don’t have a roof over their heads.
 Or that the water in my toilet bowl is cleaner than the water that many people have to drink.
-So my worst nightmare, is easily someone else’s dream.
+So my worst nightmare is easily someone else’s dream.